Happy

 Past Forgiveness Humility Give up hope for a better past

-Present Acceptance Gratefulness Recognizing you have received more then your fair share
+Present Acceptance Gratefulness Recognizing you have received more than your fair share

-Future Hope Patience Believe the future can be better then the present
+Future Hope Patience Believe the future can be better than the present

 • When people behave poorly (in your mind), it is due to their suffering.